-The year 2016 was pivotal in autonomous vehicle development.
+The year 2016 was a watershed year in autonomous vehicle development.
 It marked a significant industry transition away from the pursuit of gradually improving semi-autonomy in favor of a renewed push towards fully autonomous and driverless operation.
-As ABI Research described in two previous reports, Car Sharing and the New IoE Transportation Service Economy (AN-1954) and Mobility as a Service (AN-2347), this will revolutionize the way transport is consumed: enabling users to abandon costly car ownership and summon driverless vehicles when needed.
-In recent months, OEMs such as Ford, Tesla, BMW, and Volkswagen demonstrated their understanding of the implications for their established model; setting up new smart mobility sub-brands to manage transition from selling cars to providing the Car as a Service.
+As ABI Research described in previous reports entitled Car Sharing and the New IoE Transportation Service Economy (AN-1954) and Mobility as a Service (AN-2347), this will revolutionize the way in which transport is consumed; enabling users to abandon costly car ownership, and summon driverless vehicles when needed.
+In recent months, OEMs such as Ford, Tesla, BMW, and Volkswagen demonstrated their understanding of the implications for their established model; setting up new smart mobility sub-brands to manage transition from selling cars to providing the car as a service.

 You must be a subscriber to view this ABI Insight.

 To find out more about subscribing contact a representative about purchasing options.